arrow_back

 The running web server details

-1. Copy the Flutter Live Server address from the lab Panel.
+1. Copy the Flutter Live Server address from the lab Panel

-2. Paste the address into a new browser tab.
+2. Paste the address into a new browser tab

-3. The browser will render the web application e.g. The Flutter Demo Home Page title displayed on a mobile phone screen
+The Flutter Demo Home Page title displayed on a mobile phone Note:

 Feel free to interact with the running application.